What Causes Dark Spots and Patches on the Face?

 Citrus fruits contain a significant amount of ascorbic acid, which can remove the top layer of skin without damage.
-Squeeze the lemon juice onto a cotton ball, dab it on your skin and leave it on for 20 minutes.
-Repeat once or twice a day for best results.
+(Note: Consider testing lemon juice on a small patch of skin before beginning.)
+Here's how to make a citrus rub:

 3. Vitamin E

 Papaya contains papain, an enzyme that helps exfoliate the skin.
-Papaya also contains large amounts of Vitamins C and E, which makes it ideal for treating discoloration.
-Try applying a small piece of the fruit to the affected area twice a day for 20-30 minutes.
-Or, blend the papaya into a paste for a face mask and apply for 30 minutes.
+Papaya also contains large amounts of vitamins C and E, which makes this fruit ideal for reducing discoloration.
+Here are two ways to use this super-food:

 5. Folic Acid